kayakco/puppet-bamboo_agent/README.md

 A Puppet module for managing Bamboo agents.

-This module can be used to:
+It can:
   - Install multiple agents side-by-side on a node
-  - Ensure the agents are running
-  - Granularly configure agent capabilities
+  - Manage agent capabilities
   - Set properties in an agent's wrapper.conf
+  - Ensure agents are running
+  - Ensure agents are started up after a reboot

 Examples
 --------